Some choose not to have pets in a world where pets are common.

 I do not like keeping animals in cages so people can “ogle” over them.
 I am about freedom, freedom for all.

 Sure, there are exceptions to the norm.
-I know people with pets, and they have several acres to roam on.
+I know people with pets who have several acres to roam on.
 The worst offenders have large dogs and a tiny backyard—what a miserable existence for the animals.

 We have to ask ourselves the question.
 What about us humans makes us believe we have the right to own another being while denying them their true nature, which is freedom?